 Japanese Yen News Articles

-- Yen rises after China posts weaker export data (3/10/2014) - The Japanese yen increased in value on Monday against the world's reserve currency, prompted higher by concerns about an economic slowdown in China, according to Reuters.
+- Yen drops against greenback (4/9/2014) - The Japanese yen dipped in value on Wednesday against the world's reserve currency, according to Bloomberg.

 Japanese Yen Blog Posts